treefishuk/treefishuk.github.io/_posts/2017-10-7-top-5-nuget-packages-for-asp-mvc-simple-injector.md

 title: Top 5 Nuget Packages for ASP MVC - Simple Injector
 ---

-Over the past few years building ASP MVC solutions there have been moments when I thought...

-> "How did I not know about this!!!??"

-So I am doing a series on nuget packages for ASP MVC 5 solutions that I wish I had known about long ago that would have made my life a lot easier.
+This is entry number 3 of the top 5 nuget packages for ASP MVC 5 applications.

 Previously entries in this list include:

 1. [Automapper](/top-5-nuget-packages-for-asp-mvc-automapper).
 2. [Lambda Expression Helpers](/top-5-nuget-packages-for-asp-mvc-lambda-expression-helpers).

 Next up is..